-Issue Cause/Solution

-Error: "Could not load file or assembly 'IBM.Data.DB2.9.1.0, Version=9.1.0.2, Culture=neutral, PublicKeyToken=7c307b91aa13d208' or one of its dependencies.
+Issue Cause/Solution Error: "Could not load file or assembly 'IBM.Data.DB2.9.1.0, Version=9.1.0.2, Culture=neutral, PublicKeyToken=7c307b91aa13d208' or one of its dependencies.
 The system cannot find the file specified."
 You installed a commercial version of Toad for DB2 after uninstalling the freeware version.
-Solution: You must remove run time information for the freeware version of Toad from the .NET system.config file.

-To remove run time information

-1. Exit Toad.
+Solution: You must remove run time information for the freeware version of Toad from the .NET system.config file. cannot into the the specified.
+To remove run time information 1.
+Exit Toad.
 Navigate to the following .NET framework directory: C:\WINDOWS\Microsoft.NET\ Framework\v2.0.50727\ CONFIG